I read this today in My Utmost For His Highest.

 and obey, we enter on a higher plane of life.

-Now, I don’t think Chambers, in this case, is referring to clinical depression.
+I don’t think Chambers is referring to clinical depression.
 I think perhaps he is referring to a period of feeling really low.
 But the advice is still good.

-There is no reason to coddle ourselves.
+As a general rule, there is no reason to coddle ourselves.
 We need to get up, get moving, eat, etc. We need to engage in the “ordinary” things of life.
 I said as a general rule because there are times when “coddling” is exactly what a person needs.
 But not every day.

 God bless and have a good day.

-The post, “Depression responds to the ordinary” appeared first on thegiftofdepression.com
+The post, “Depression responds to the most ordinary things” appeared first on thegiftofdepression.com